 Initial stipendiary and tuition support for trainees is derived from user fees generated from the Colorado State University Diagnostic Laboratory, with the direct intent the resulting training will enhance the laboratory's infectious disease diagnostic capabilities.
 It is expected that trainees will enhance outreach activities through client communication and investigation of naturally occurring infectious disease problems.
 As trainees advance to the research training phase of the program, they are encouraged to submit competitive research applications to other sources for support.

 While acquiring diagnostic microbiology experience during year one of the program, trainees are also introduced to the variety of infectious disease research programs directed by faculty in the Department of Microbiology, Immunology and Pathology.
 Through these broad introductions and more in-depth interactions with specific faculty mentors and rotations through research laboratories, trainees become aware of opportunities for research in infectious disease.
 By the end of year one, trainees select a major professor, research laboratory, and general area of infectious disease for their dissertation research.
-As the time commitment to diagnostic microbiology residency training progressively decreases with subsequent years in the program, trainees spend an increasing proportion of time devoted to research.
+As the time commitment to diagnostic microbiology residency training progressively decreases with subsequent years in

 Research training emphasizes contemporary investigations of infectious disease and utilizes the foundation of residency training in applied microbiology to enhance diagnostic capabilities in infectious disease.
 Research opportunities in the Department of Microbiology, Immunology and Pathology include internationally recognized programs in arthropod-borne diseases and vector molecular biology, and mycobacterial, retroviral, and parasitic diseases.
 The quality of the infectious disease research program is evidenced by its designation as a Program of Research and Scholarly Excellence; this designation is part of a university strategic planning process to nurture and support research excellence through recognition and investment in programs that have attained national and international stature.

 The trainee and their graduate committee share responsibility for outlining those courses necessary and appropriate for the trainee's program of study.
 Course work is based on the trainee's academic background, area of dissertation research, and recommendations of the graduate committee.
 As part of the PhD) degree in microbiology, trainees will complete formal course work in three of the four core subdisciplines: bacteriology, virology, immunology, and molecular genetics.
-A minimum of 72 semester credits in course work (300 level and above) and research is required to satisfy requirements for the PhD degree.
+A minimum of 72 semester credits in course work (300 level and

 Preparation for Board Exam